 Q: Medical science is trying to unlock the secrets of MND – how hopeful are you that a cure can be found?

-“I know a cure for MND can be found.
-It’s just going to take time and continued support for research.
-Advances in areas such as gene therapy are also providing a lot of hope for people with MND and their families.”
+“I know that a cure for MND can be found and I believe that we are closer than ever – it’s just going to take continued funding and support for research to keep the momentum going.
+Our research capacity and capability in Australia continue to grow, and advances in areas such as gene therapy are also providing a lot of hope for people with MND and their families.

 Q: How important is the involvement of Coles?

-Big Freeze beanies are on sale at Coles supermarkets and Coles Express nationally from May 12.
+Big Freeze beanies are on sale at Coles supermarkets nationally from May 11-June 21, and in Coles Express stores from May 11-June 29 (or until stocks last).
+They are $25 each.

-The seventh annual Big Freeze is scheduled to take place at the Melbourne Cricket Ground on June 14, 2021.
+The eighth annual Big Freeze is scheduled to take place at the Melbourne Cricket Ground on June 13, 2022.